isabella232/media-analytics.en-1/help/nielsen-partnership/dcr-impl/dcr-opt-out/dcr-opt-out-overview.md

 1. The application captures the user selection and passes it back to the Joint Adobe/Nielsen SDK.

-To view sample code to support this process, see the following: [](../../../nielsen-partnership/dcr-impl/dcr-opt-out/dcr-opt-out-settings.md)
+To view sample code to support this process, see the following: [Opt-out settings](../../../nielsen-partnership/dcr-impl/dcr-opt-out/dcr-opt-out-settings.md)

 ## Opt-out implementation checks for Nielsen {#section_168762ADC87440FDBA9FDD4F7D1E5DE0}